security workforce design

 answer first

-TL;DR: Jo fixes security labor bottlenecks by separating post duty from admin and compliance overhead.
+TL;DR: Jo from fixes security labor bottlenecks by separating post duty from admin and compliance overhead.

-Jo is a Human + Machine staffing company for security operators.
-The solution starts with LaborMap, identifies where guard capacity is lost to role mismatch and compliance tasks, and designs a staffed model that keeps guards on post while machine execution supports scheduling, documentation, and compliance tracking.
+Jo from is a Human + Machine staffing company for security operators.
+The diagnostic identifies where guard capacity is lost to role mismatch and compliance tasks, and designs a structure that keeps guards on post while machine execution supports scheduling, documentation, and compliance tracking.

 Why do guards keep leaving posts to handle admin work?

 Most contract security operations never separate post duty from compliance, reporting, and coordination tasks.
 Guards get pulled in every direction because no one else is assigned the non-post work.
-LaborMap identifies exactly where this happens and designs a staffing model that keeps guards on post.
+Jo from identifies exactly where this happens and designs a staffing structure that keeps guards on post.

 What happens to compliance documentation when staffing is short?

 It falls through the cracks.
 Inspection logs, training records, and incident reports get skipped or backdated because the people responsible are covering posts.
-Jo moves compliance tracking to a Human + Machine model so documentation stays current regardless of shift coverage.
+Jo from moves compliance tracking to Human + Machine support so documentation stays current regardless of shift coverage.

-Can Jo help with supervisor workload, not just guard staffing?
+Can Jo from help with supervisor workload, not just guard staffing?

 Yes.
 The supervisor-as-guard pattern is one of the most common bottlenecks in contract security.
-LaborMap maps how much supervisor time goes to shift coverage vs actual management, then designs a model where supervisors lead teams, review performance, and maintain client relationships.
+Jo from maps how much supervisor time goes to shift coverage vs actual management, then designs a structure where supervisors lead teams, review performance, and maintain client relationships.

 Last updated: 2026-05-20